 Color - The background color that will represent this status.
 Try to make it visually different than other statuses, and make sure the color reads well behind black text.

 Rank Below - The status that this status will follow.
 Leave this selection blank to make this the "first" case status.
 The first status is special because all new cases will automatically be assigned to it.

-Description - An explanation of what takes place during this status.
+Notes - An explanation of what takes place during this status.
 This description is only visible in the settings.

 Webhook URL - If populated, Trackops will send a snapshot of your case in JSON format to the specified URL.
 In order to use utilize webhook URLs, you must have activated your developer API and obtained an API token.
 The Trackops Zapier integration is a popular use for webhook URLs.

 Monitor Due Date - Indicates that when a case is in this status, some case information (i.e. the report) has not yet been delivered to the client.
 Things like dashboard widgets and past due filters will only account for cases in statuses that have due date monitoring enabled.

 Set as "Active" - An "Active" status indicates that the case is out in the field and new information is still coming in.
 There are some places in the system where you can filter by only "active" cases.
 In addition, you can configure your user roles to limit certain types of staff from seeing cases "Non-Active" case statuses.